Graphic design Master in Florence, Italy.The Institute has a Master of Interior design instructed in English

 CD 141- Interactive Media Design. - 3 Credits

-This course explores application software, tools, and skills required to create 2d imagery, an animated portfolio and a blog website using a variety of Adobe programs.
-The course explores the leading software packages used in the field such as After Effects and introduces to the web logging with emphasis on creativity and effective visual design.
+This course explores application software, tools, and skills required to manipulate moving 2d imagery and create 2d animations website using a variety of Adobe programs.
+The course explores the leading software packages used in the field such as After Effects with emphasis on creativity and effective visual design.

 GDV 170- Digital Photography - 3 Credits An in-depth exploration into two-dimensional digital imaging with an emphasis on creating exhibition quality work.
 Lecture topics will cover contemporary digital image makers, the use of digital cameras, advanced Adobe Photoshop techniques, scanning and output options.